 In the end, screenwriter Kevin Williamson chose to have two killers and approach characters both ways.
 The character of Billy Loomis (Skeet Ulrich) reveals himself as the main killer.
 His mother had abandoned him in the story.
 When asked about his motivation, accomplice Stu Macher (Matthew Lillard) joked about peer pressure.

 Difference from Other Series

 Scream also created a cast of characters that understood the genre they were in.
 All of them had seen the other movies and knew all the rules.
-When Williamson wrote a straight forward slasher movie with I Know What You Did Last Summer (1997), it did not receive the same praise as Scream and its sequel.
+When Williamson’s more straight forward slasher movie I Know What You Did Last Summer (1997) got released, it did not receive the same praise as Scream and its sequel.
 Williamson had written this movie first, but it did not get put into production until after Scream came out.

 Although they wear the same costume every film, the identity of the serial killer of the series also changes from film to film.
 The only constant in the films are the tone and main characters.
 Sidney Prescott (Neve Campbell) often bears the brunt of the tragedy.
 With this series, the stories focus on the protagonists and less on the villains.

 In the late 1990s and early 2000s, a few horror films came out and made a lot of money.
 The Blair Witch Project (1999) made a quarter of a million dollars on a showstring budget.
 On the studio end, Final Destination (2000) came out.
 An antagonist did not necessarily drive the story.